 Not really big on living in a hotel or staying in an apartment?
 You don’t have to!
-Some of our travelers have stayed in unique housing while on assignment.
+Here are a few ways RNnetwork nurses have chosen to make their home on the road.

 Bryan and Bethany Flake and their family — three children and 13 pets — live in their 415-square-foot home on wheels while Bryan and Bethany take travel nursing jobs.
 They stay at RV parks and state or national parks when they can, and at other times they rent land with RV connections.

 “The kids have seen more in the last three years than I have in the first almost-30 years of my life,” Bryan says.
 “When we were in Las Vegas, my daughter was learning about the Grand Canyon, so we just took her to the Grand Canyon.”